 Don’t take brown tips, yellowing peace lily leaves, or drooping when the soil is damp to signify that the plant needs fertilizer.
 These symptoms are actually caused by over-fertilizing in many cases, so aim to provide less rather than more for a healthy Peace Lily.

 How Often Should You Fertilize a Peace Lily Plant?

 Peace Lily plants only need doses of fertilizer during the active growing seasons.
-For this plant, that will be the spring and summer of your local area (which is also the best time to consider repotting a peace lily if needed).
+For this plant, that will be the spring and summer in your local area (which is also the best time to consider propagating or repotting a peace lily if needed).

 Since the Peace Lily needs relatively little fertilizer compared to other houseplants, it’s easy to apply nutrients too often and damage the plant that way instead.
 Avoid weekly or even monthly applications of fertilizer.
 Providing nutrients once every six to eight weeks is the best approach.